GPrune-LLM: Generalization-Aware Structured Pruning for Large Language Models: Related Work

 \subsection{LLM Pruning}

-LLM pruning falls into two categories: unstructured and structured variants.
-Unstructured methods zero out individual weights, differing in both importance metrics~\cite{frantar2023sparsegpt,sun2024wanda,dong2024prunerzero} and sparsity allocation strategies~\cite{yin2024owl,chen2025dlp}.
-However, practical speedup depends on hardware support for sparse execution.
+LLM pruning methods can be broadly divided into unstructured and structured approaches.
+Unstructured methods remove individual weights and mainly differ in importance metrics~\cite{frantar2023sparsegpt,sun2024wanda,dong2024prunerzero,zhang2024plugandplay} or sparsity allocation strategies~\cite{yin2024owl,chen2025dlp}.
+However, their practical speedup depends on hardware support for sparse execution.